adrida/tarmac/CONTRIBUTING.md

 - How this feature would help you
 - Any ideas about implementation

-## License
+## Any contributions you make will be under the AGPL-3.0 Software License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+When you submit code changes, your submissions are understood to be under the same [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.en.html) that covers the project.
+By contributing, you agree that your contributions will be licensed under its AGPL-3.0 License.